ryantd42/NY-Legislative-Git/2023/S5652B-2023/bill.md

- Introduced  by  Sen.  ORTT  --  read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sen.  ORTT  --  read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN ACT relating to the dissolution of the  Town  of  Niagara  industrial development agency and the disposition of the assets thereof
+ AN  ACT to repeal section 926-o of the general municipal law relating to the Town of Niagara industrial development agency

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law, the  facilities and  operations  of the Town of Niagara industrial development agency in Niagara county, as established by chapter 73 of the  laws  of  1984,  is hereby dissolved.
-All unexpended funds, liabilities and property of the Town  of  Niagara  industrial development agency shall be transferred to the Town of Niagara.
+Section 926-o of the general municipal law is REPEALED.
   § 2.
 This act shall take effect immediately.